Firekast-io/firekast-docs/source/includes/_sdk_player.md

 ```

-You may want to listen for player callback so you can adapt adapt your UI accordingly.
-Indeed, since the stream is fetched internally to determine whether its live, vod, etc... the request can fail.
-There is no retry strategy so you may notify your user about the failure.
+You may want to listen for player callback so you can update your UI accordingly.

+Note that the stream may need to be fetched (automatically by the SDK) first before it can be played.
+For some reason it is possible that the request fails.
+You should definitely notify your User about that failure so User can retry eventually.

 ## UI Customization